OmarAlkousa/Signal-Generator-Web-App/README.md

 [![**Open in Streamlit**](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)]()

 This web app is to represent how you can use streamlit to interactively generate signals using Numpy and Scipy packages.
 Also, you can download the generated signal as a csv file.
+You can generate sine, cosine, square, chirp, sawtooth, or frequency-swept cosine signals.

 There are 6 python files in this repository:
 - **app.py**: the main file of the web app.